Genesis 17:9-14

 God marks His covenant people with a visible sign that signifies belonging, obedience, and covenant identity.

-10 This is my covenant, which you shall keep, between me and you and your offspring after you.
-Every male among you shall be circumcised.
+10 This is My covenant with you and your descendants after you, which you are to keep: Every male among you must be circumcised.

-11 You shall be circumcised in the flesh of your foreskin.
-It will be a token of the covenant between me and you.
+11 You are to circumcise the flesh of your foreskin, and this will be a sign of the covenant between Me and you.

-13 He who is born in your house, and he who is bought with your money, must be circumcised.
-My covenant will be in your flesh for an everlasting covenant.
+13 Whether they are born in your household or purchased, they must be circumcised.
+My covenant in your flesh will be an everlasting covenant.

 God marks His covenant people with a visible sign that signifies belonging, obedience, and covenant identity.